 Processes of international law; role in international relations and organizations; effects on individual rights in peacetime through cases, treaties, customs, and legal rules.
 This course is approved for offering in a distance learning format.

 World Religions: An Introduction to the Study of Religion

 Basic forms of religious thought, practice, and expression studied as a component of human life; includes a survey of major religious traditions.
 This course may be offered in an online format.
 May be offered as Writing Intensive.
 (University Program Group I-A: Human Events and Ideas)

 Spanish for Business

 Designed for students interested in acquiring practical Spanish vocabulary related to business, and in developing writing, reading and speaking skills through business documents in Spanish.
-Prerequisite: SPN 214.
+Recommended: SPN 202.